NCAR/wrf-python/doc/source/contrib.rst

   constants).
 All Fortran contributions must be threadsafe and have no side effects.
-- Place any computational constants in the wrf_constants module found in wrf_constants.f90 and put a "USE wrf_constants, ONLY : YOUR_CONSTANT" declaration in your function.
+- Place any computational constants in the wrf_constants module found in *wrf_constants.f90* and put a "USE wrf_constants, ONLY : YOUR_CONSTANT,..." declaration in your function.
 - Please do not redefine constants already declared in wrf_constants.f90 (e.g. G, RD, RV, etc).
 Although the WRF model itself does not adhere to this, we are trying to be consistent with the constants used throughout WRF-Python.
-- Do not put any STOP statements in your code to deal with errors.
-STOP statements will bring down the entire Python interpreter with it.
-Instead, add *errstat* and *errmsg* arguments to your function signature to tell Python about the error so it can throw an exception.
-See WETBULBCALC in wrf_rip_phys_routines.f90 for how this is handled.
+- Do not put any STOP statements in your code to handle errors.
+STOP statements will bring the entire Python interpreter down with it.
+Instead, use *errstat* and *errmsg* arguments to your function signature to tell Python about the error so it can throw an exception.
+See WETBULBCALC in *wrf_rip_phys_routines.f90* for how this is handled.
 - If you know how to use OpenMP directives, feel free to add them to your routine, but this is not required.